Best platforms to buy unit trusts in Singapore [2026]

 Mutual Funds

-By Gerald Wong, CFA • 31 Mar 2025
+By Gerald Wong, CFA • 14 May 2026

-We compare the top unit platforms in Singapore, from fees and fund variety to share class access.
+We compare the top unit trusts platforms in Singapore, from fees and fund variety to share class access.
 Find out which platform best fits your investment goals and helps you get the most out of your money.

 best unit trust platform singapore